XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ### Modifiers
-**Modifiers**: these are Java keywords that modifies the scope or behaviour of a class, variable or method.
+**Modifiers**: these are Java keywords that modify the scope or behavior of a class, variable or method.
 Modifiers are not used in variables defined inside functions(local variables).
 There are two types of modifiers:

- * *Access modifiers* are used to modify the scope of class, member method or member variable.
+ * *Access modifiers* are used to modify the scope of a class, member method or member variable.
-     * *default* : the entity declared as default can be accessed by the code in the same package only.
+     * *default*: the entity declared as default can be accessed by the code in the same package only.
 You declare something as default by just omitting the access modifier.
      * *public*: an entity declared public will be accessible from anywhere.
      * *private*: declaring an entity as private will make it accessible only from the class which it is declared.
      * *protected*: an entity declared protected will be accessible in the package or outside the package by classes who are subclasses of the class in which it is declared.
     **NB**: a class, unless if it is an *inner class*(one that is declared inside a class) cannot be declared as *protected* or *private*.
 This is because if we look at the definitions of the two modifiers, it doesn't make any sense to declare it private or protected.
   * *Non-access modifiers* are modifiers:
-     * *static* the static modifier is used to declare enities that will exist independently of class instances.
+     * *static* the static modifier is used to declare entities that will exist independently of class instances.
 For example, if we declare a property variable of a class as static, there will exist only one copy of the variable, no matter how many instances of the class we create.
 We can access the variable by just specifying the class name and the variable name, without reference to any instance.
-If a method of a class is declared as static, it cannot use non-static variables inside it's body.
+If a method of a class is declared as static, it cannot use non-static variables inside its body.
 This is because it is supposed to be called without reference to any instance of a class.
      * *final*: if we declare a primitive variable as final, we can only set initialize it once.
-After that we can't change it's value.
+After that, we can't change its value.
 If we declare a reference variable as static, we can only instantiate it once.
-After that we can't instantiate it again, or reference it to another object, however, we can change the properties of the object.
+After that we can't instantiate it again or reference it to another object, however, we can change the properties of the object.
 If a class is declared final, we cannot inherit it.
-     * *abstract*: an abstract method is a method which has no implementation(body).
-The body is supposed to be provided by a class which inherits the class, unless that class is also abstract.
+     * *abstract*: an abstract method is a method that has no implementation(body).
+The body is supposed to be provided by a class that inherits the class unless that class is also abstract.
 A class declared abstract cannot be instantiated, it can only be inherited.
 A class with at least one abstract method should be declared abstract.
-If a class, unless also abstract, inherits an abstract class, must implements all of it's abstract methods.
+If a class, unless also abstract, inherits an abstract class, must implement all of its abstract methods.
-     * *syncronized*: a variable is declared as a syncronized if it is supposed to be accessed with only one thread at a given time.
+     * *synchronized*: a variable is declared as synchronized if it is supposed to be accessed with only one thread at a given time.

 ### Java constructs
-A *programming construct* is a defined structure that shows the order in which statement in a program are executed.
+A *programming construct* is a defined structure that shows the order in which statements in a program are executed.
 There are three categories of programming constructs:

 * **sequential**: this type of construct shows that the order of execution is one statement after the other, in the order they appear.
 The syntax is as shown below.
 Statement 1 will be executed first, then statement 2, then statement 3.